stiglers-eponym/BeamerPresenter/README.md

 * multimedia
 * option to insert extra slides or extra space below slide for drawing (partially implemented)
 * improve text input tool
-* save and load drawings to xopp-like xml format
 * improve widgets:
     * settings (more explanations)
     * timer (with color indicating progress relative to estimate like in version 0.1.x)